Ferries from

 Lanzarote to Gran Canaria

+Ferries from Lanzarote to Gran Canaria are available with 2 operators.
 The Arrecife to Las Palmas ferry is the main ferry route from Lanzarote to Gran Canaria.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-Lanzarote to Gran Canaria ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Lanzarote to Gran Canaria ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.